swift502/Octarr/README.md

 // Debug
 int nodeCount = octree.CountNodes();	// Count all octree nodes
-octree.DrawTree();		// Draws the octree, but first you must add a box drawing function specific to your graphic environment in the OctreeNode.DrawBounds function
+// Draw the octree, but first you must add a box drawing function
+// specific to your graphic environment in the OctreeNode.DrawBounds function octree.DrawTree();
 ```

 ## Limitations